Saber-toothed predator: Morphology

-The seventh and last saber-toothed group to evolve were the machairodonts themselves.
+The fifth and last saber-toothed group to evolve were the machairodonts themselves.

 Diet

 The evolution of enlarged canines in Tertiary carnivores was a result of large mammals being the source of prey for saber-toothed predators.
 The development of the saber-toothed condition appears to represent a shift in function and killing behavior, rather than one in predator-prey relations.
 Many hypotheses exist concerning saber-tooth killing methods, some of which include attacking soft tissue such as the belly and throat, where biting deep was essential to generate killing blows.
 The elongated teeth also aided with strikes reaching major blood vessels in these large mammals.
 However, the precise functional advantage of the saber-tooth's bite, particularly in relation to prey size, is a mystery.
 A new point-to-point bite model is introduced in the article by Andersson et al., showing that for saber-tooth cats, the depth of the killing bite decreases dramatically with increasing prey size.
 The extended gape of saber-toothed cats results in a considerable increase in bite depth when biting into prey with a radius of less than 10 cm.
 For the saber-tooth, this size-reversed functional advantage suggests predation on species within a similar size range to those attacked by present-day carnivorans, rather than "megaherbivores" as previously believed.

-A disputing view of the cat's hunting technique and ability is presented by C. K. Brain in "The Hunters or the Hunted?" in which he attributes the cat's prey-killing abilities to its large neck muscles rather than its jaws.
+A disputing view of the cat's hunting technique and ability is presented by C. K. Brain in The Hunters or the Hunted?, in which he attributes the cat's prey-killing abilities to its large neck muscles rather than its jaws.
 Large cats use both the upper and lower jaw to bite down and bring down the prey.
 The strong bite of the jaw is accredited to the strong temporalis muscle that attach from the skull to the coronoid process of the jaw.
 The larger the coronoid process, the larger the muscle that attaches there, so the stronger the bite.
 As C.K.
 Brain points out, the saber-toothed cats had a greatly reduced coronoid process and therefore a disadvantageously weak bite.
 The cat did, however, have an enlarged mastoid process, a muscle attachment at the base of the skull, which attaches to neck muscles.
 According to C.K.
 Brain, the saber-tooth would use a "downward thrust of the head, powered by the neck muscles" to drive the large upper canines into the prey.
 This technique was "more efficient than those of true cats".